-Large-sized audit firms tended to shift primal responsibility for quality control from the quality control section to the business section, which was closer to the audit sites, at their headquarters.
-The results of recent inspections presented the outstanding issues, such as adequate cooperation between the quality control and business sections at the headquarters, penetration of improvement measures into audit sites (where auditing services are actually performed), and the verification of effectiveness, etc. (for information on the organization of large audit firms, see "III.
-Operation of Audit Firms, A. Operations Management System, 1.
-Organizational Structure of Audit Firms" (page 51)).
+Large-sized audit firms tended to shift primal responsibility for quality control from the quality control section at their headquarters to the audit services section, which was closer to the audit sites.
+The results of recent inspections presented the outstanding issues, such as inadequate cooperation between the quality control section and audit services sections ,need for penetration of improvement measures into audit sites (where auditing services are actually performed), and the verification of effectiveness of such improvement measures, etc. (for information on the organization of large audit firms, see "III.
+Operation of Audit Firms," A. Operations Management System, 1.
+Organizational Structure of Audit Firms" (page 53)).